simomosi/dynamic-forms/README.md

 - The function used to clear fields *on cascade* is the **Depth-first search (DFS)** used in Graph theory

 ## Contribute
 Import *src/index.js* module in your project.
+Work on project sources.
+Build it with *yarn build*.